turbo-language/Lexical-Analysis-General-Algorithm/README.md

 ```

-The Analysis uses reucrsion for buffer traversal
+The Analysis uses recursion for buffer traversal